 - A study of 47 sellers to determine if they had a higher success rate after training (dealing with the art of closing a sale):

 We see a clear decrease in performance after training.
 The trainers argued that these were new techniques that sales representatives did not yet master, and that a temporary drop in sales was normal.
 A good argument.
-Another study was planned after six months, but unfortunately the sales department was completely reorganized, making this study impossible.
+Another study was planned after six months, but unfortunately, the sales department was completely reorganized, making this study impossible.

-The light came through a study commissioned by a franchise of photo stores that would train its sales representatives with closing sales techniques.
+The light came through a study commissioned by a franchisee of photo stores that would train its sales representatives with closing sales techniques.
 The peculiarity of this company is that it had a policy of rotation of its sellers: one day a salesman worked in an aisle that sold cheap products, like films, cassettes, accessories, and the other day he found himself in an aisle where he sold much more expensive products, such as high-end cameras, or hi-fi equipment or video.

-Here are the results of the study for low value goods:
+Here are the results of the study for low-value goods:

 |Average transaction time||Number of closes per transaction||% of sales made|